xl-tang3/BaryIR/README.md

 <hr />

 ##  Setup
-This repository is built in PyTorch 2.1.1 and tested on Ubuntu 18.04 environment (Python3.8, CUDA11.8).
-For super-resolution, the LR images undergo bicubic rescaling to match the dimensions of their respective high-resolution counterparts.
+This repository is built in PyTorch 2.1.1 and tested on an Ubuntu 18.04 environment (Python3.8, CUDA11.8).
-Follow these instructions.
 ###  Dependencies Installation